The link between neurological conditions and infections is poorly understood, but it is not a new theory.

 - Chronic Stress (Cortisol, DHEA, and other precursor hormones)

-- Leaky gut/dysbiosis (Creates general environment for hypersensitivity reactions)
+- Leaky gut/dysbiosis (Creates general environment for hypersensitivity reactions) - Check out my complete Leaky Gut strategy guide, chock full of links and resources for you.

 - Exposure to heavy metals and toxins (Can trigger autoimmune presentations as the body resorts to last ditch effort to clear away toxins by damaging otherwise healthy tissue)